A Hochschild-Kostant-Rosenberg theorem and residue sequences for logarithmic Hochschild homology: Log differentials and the log cotangent complex

 \begin{proof}[Proof of \Cref{prop:cotangentquotient}] We show that there is a natural equivalence of mapping spaces for any ${\mathbb Z}[M]$-module $J$.
-To see this, we first use that the log cotangent complex ${\mathbb L}_{({\mathbb Z}[M] , M) / ({\mathbb Z}[P], P)}$ corepresents log derivations Moreover, by the description of mapping spaces in \eqref{mappingspace}, this can be simplified to Now we observe that the map $M \oplus J \to M$ is replete, so that any map $K \to M \oplus J$ of derived monoids over and under $M$ must factor uniquely through the repletion $K^{\rm rep}$.
-Applying this to the case at hand, we find that there is a natural equivalence We now apply \Cref{prop:repletesplit} to infer an equivalence By restriction of scalars and pullback along $* \to M$, we obtain a natural equivalence By extension of scalars along ${\mathbb Z} \to {\mathbb Z}[M]$ we obtain the equivalence \eqref{desiredequivalence}, which concludes the proof. \end{proof}
+To see this, we first use that the log cotangent complex ${\mathbb L}_{({\mathbb Z}[M] , M) / ({\mathbb Z}[P], P)}$ corepresents log derivations Moreover, by the description of mapping spaces in \eqref{mappingspace}, this can be simplified to Since the map $M \oplus J \to M$ is replete, the universal property of repletion implies that there is a natural equivalence We now apply \Cref{prop:repletesplit} to infer an equivalence By restriction of scalars and pullback along $* \to M$, we obtain a natural equivalence By extension of scalars along ${\mathbb Z} \to {\mathbb Z}[M]$ we obtain the equivalence \eqref{desiredequivalence}, which concludes the proof. \end{proof}

-The following Corollary is of fundamental importance for us since it makes it possible to infer properties of the log cotangent complex from its non-log counterpart, together with some simple information from a derived abelian group.
+The following Corollary is of fundamental importance for us since it makes it possible to infer properties of the log cotangent complex from its non-log counterpart, together with some simple information from an animated abelian group.

-\begin{corollary} Let $(R, P) \to (A, M)$ be a map of derived pre-log rings.
-There is a cofiber sequence of derived $A$-modules
+\begin{corollary} Let $(R, P) \to (A, M)$ be a map of animated pre-log rings.
+There is a cofiber sequence of $A$-modules

 \end{corollary}